What is Inheritance Tax?

 An additional nil rate band has been introduced on 6 April 2017 whereby you could pass on your residence to direct descendants tax-free.
 The tax-free amount is being phased in over four years, starting at £100,000 in 2017/18 and rising to £175,000 for 2020/21.

 This additional band can only be used in respect of one residential property.
-It does not have to be a main residence but it must be a residence of the deceased.
+It does not have to be the main residence but it must be a residence of the deceased.

 What Happens If I Don’t Plan Ahead?

 Without Inheritance Tax Planning, your beneficiaries would be left with a large tax bill at the time of your death.
 However, with advanced planning, you can help ensure that your family or friends will actually benefit from your estate.

 If you do nothing to mitigate your Inheritance Tax bill, HMRC could become the largest beneficiary of your estate.

 How Much Inheritance Tax Will I Need To Pay?

 Assuming that your Inheritance tax nil-rate band and residence nil-rate band are available but you do nothing to reduce your Inheritance Tax bill, the Inheritance Tax payable based on 2018/19 would be:

 |Estate Value||Taxable Amount||Inheritance Tax Payable (40%)|

 Alternatively, you can use our calculator to calculate your Inheritance Tax Bill.

 Why Tax Expert?